Rise of the Teenage Mutant Ninja Turtles: Production

 On March 2, 2017, Rise of the Teenage Mutant Ninja Turtles was announced as a new re-imagining of the Teenage Mutant Ninja Turtles franchise.
 The series was originally intended to have 26 episodes and launch in Fall 2018.
+Andy Suriano and Ant Ward were attached as showrunners and executive producers.
 Cyma Zarghami, president of the Nickelodeon Group, stated in a press release:

 "The Turtles is a property that has reinvention in its DNA, which keeps it fresh and relevant to every new generation while satisfying the demand from its adult fans.
-'Turtles' has been an incredibly important franchise for us since we reignited it five years ago, and we’re excited for the new series to take the characters in a different direction with more humor, a younger and lighter feel, and all-new dimensions to explore".
+'Turtles' has been an incredibly important franchise for us since we reignited it five years ago, and we're excited for the new series to take the characters in a different direction with more humor, a younger and lighter feel, and all-new dimensions to explore".

 The series logotype was revealed to the public in mid-October 2017.
 That November, Nickelodeon announced the official voice actor cast for the main characters on the turtles' side.
-In addition to this news, voice actor Rob Paulsen, who previously voiced Raphael in the 1987–96 TV series and Donatello in the 2012–17 TV series, served as the voice director for this TV series.
+In addition to this news, voice actor Rob Paulsen, who previously voiced Raphael in the 1987 series and Donatello in the 2012 series, served as the voice director for the series.
 John Cena was later cast as the villain Baron Draxum.
 Besides voice directing, Rob Paulsen provided voice work alongside fellow voice actor Maurice LaMarche.
-The animation services for Rise of the Teenage Mutant Ninja Turtles are provided by the Australian animation studio Flying Bark Productions.
+The animation services for Rise of the Teenage Mutant Ninja Turtles are provided by Australian animation studio Flying Bark Productions.

 The major main-characters art designs were announced and revealed by Nickelodeon in February 2018.
 This occurred during a Facebook event, which was broadcast live that day.
 On March 23, 2018, the first trailer for the series was released by Nickelodeon.
 Each episode consists of two 11-minute carts and each of them tell self-contained, standalone stories with hints of a larger plot.
 The show aired as a sneak peek after the 2018 Kids' Choice Sports in July and later premiered on Nickelodeon on September 17, 2018.
 On July 27, 2018, Nickelodeon renewed the series for a 26-episode second season.
 However, the season order was later reduced to 13 episodes.